Why Shopify Is Rewriting Your Emails to store+123@shopifyemail.com

 Does this affect my Klaviyo emails too?

-• Direct Answer: Yes.
+• Answer: Yes.
 If your Shopify authentication is broken, your Klaviyo authentication is likely also relying on shared domains (e.g., via klaviyomail.com).

 • The Fix: We include a check for Klaviyo "Dedicated Sending Domains" in our diagnostic.